Alfred Richard Outtrim: Political career

 Outtrim unsuccessfully contested Maryborough and Talbot in 1883.

-A councilor for six years, Outtrim was Maryborough mayor from 1884–86.
+A councilor for six years, Outtrim was Maryborough mayor from 1884 to 1886.

 In December 1885 Outtrim entered colonial politics winning a by-election for Maryborough and Talbot.

 He sat on five royal commissions and seven select committees.
 He was appointed chairman for seven of these.

 Outtrim introduced the 1896 and 1898 referendum bills against the Victorian Upper House which prompted Sir Alexander Peacock to describe him as a radical politician.

 In 1899 Outtrim was appointed Railways minister in Allan McLean's liberal government and proceeded to promote regional Victoria, introducing a railway bill to connect Woomelang to Mildura.

 A supporter of women's suffrage in 1899 Outtrim addressed the Victorian Parliament thus, "I notice that those who oppose women's franchise, as a rule, are those who are the wealthiest in the community and they do not know who they are who have to go out between five and six in the morning.
 But I very often have to catch an early train and travel on these trams and I have no hesitation in saying that there are hundreds of women – honest, respectable women – travelling at that time of the morning to their occupations, having perhaps sick fathers or mothers depending on their earnings, and doing all they can to keep the wolf from the door."

 In 1913 Outtrim served as a minister in the 14-day Labor government of George Elmslie.

 In 1916 Outtrim's loyalty to the British Empire saw him split with the Labor party over their anti-conscription stance and he ultimately joined the conservative Nationalist Party.

 Outtrim was defeated in Maryborough by Labor candidate George Clement Frost in the 1920 Victorian state election.

 Outtrim died on 21 December 1925 at his home in Carisbrook east of Maryborough.
 He was buried with Anglican rites in Maryborough cemetery.
 He was survived by his wife and four children.
 For his commemoration his family donated a set of stained-glass windows to Christ Church, where he had been a regular attender and where he and Jane had married 54 years before.

 The township of Outtrim, southwest of Korumburra, is named after him.

 Outtrim Avenue in the Canberra suburb of Calwell is also named in his honour.